seahorse-ai-ryan/entra-google-federation/docs/deployment-strategy.md

 ### Why We Didn't Choose This
 **Deal-breaker:** Abandons the Entra federation we just built and eliminates drop-ship capability, which is critical for our international users.

+**Note on GCPW Compatibility:** While GCPW and Entra federation can technically coexist, it adds unnecessary complexity.
+Our troubleshooting revealed that GCPW was not the cause of authentication issues (those were federation configuration problems).
+However, for simplicity, we recommend using Entra-only federation unless you specifically need Google-side device management features.

 ---

 ## Option 3: Winget Deployment Script (Chosen Approach)